DouglasUrner/Common/career-launch/index.md

 Dig out your notebook and make some lists:
 * Skills you are developing - JavaScript, C#, etc.
 * Problems and/or projects that interest you - curious about game engines, or photo editing, or web browers...?
-* Types of work that you'd like to try out - writing, translation, designing tests, organizing things, writing code, etc.
+* Types of work that you enjoy or that you would like to try out - writing, translation, designing tests, organizing things, writing code, etc.

 Use the lists help you search for opportunites to contribute to a software project.
 Check out these sites for new-to-contributing developers: